-

 Missed A Sunday Service?

-It is not the same as attending in-person or viewing in real time on Zoom, but portions of most worship services are available for later viewing on the church website – HUUC.net.
+It is not the same as attending in-person or viewing in real time on Zoom, but portions of some worship services are available for later viewing on the church website – HUUC.net.
 For personal security reasons, the Candles of Community portion of the service is removed.
 However, if you can’t be physically or virtually there on a Sunday morning, you can still enjoy the music and reflections.
-A collection of recent Sunday worship service videos is available at https://huuc.net/worship-videos/.
+Some Sunday worship service videos are available at https://huuc.net/worship-videos/.

 Image source: https://tinyurl.com/2jhu7xzd